top of page

 Treasurer

 Brian grew up in the Gallatin Valley, leaving Montana in the 1990s to pursue a career in finance and operations, working primarily in the healthcare industry.
 He returned to Montana in the 2000s, and, since 2019, lives and recreates in Dillon with his wife and a variety of other animals.
-Brian currently teaches at the University of Montana Western in the Business and Technology Depa
+Brian currently teaches at the University of Montana Western in the Business and Technology Department.

 316738260_817417552831359_5751416347271437066_n.jpg